denten/denten.github.io/_includes/CV/bios/bio.md

-I teach courses on literary theory, media studies, and critical computing at the <a href="http://english.columbia.edu/people/profile/453">Department of English and Comparative Literature</a>, Columbia University.
+I teach courses on literary theory, media history, and cultural analytics at the <a href="http://english.columbia.edu/people/profile/453">Department of English and Comparative Literature</a>, Columbia University.
 I also occasionally teach at Columbia's <a